vlatko-v/sweet-spot-donut-sales-forecasting/README.md

 ## Exploratory Data Analysis (EDA)

 EDA was performed by way of analyzing histograms, boxplots and scatterplots in order to establish relationships between the target variable (sales) and the remaining explanatory (independent) variables.
-Associations between explanatory variables were examined in order to detect potential multicollinarities.
+Associations between explanatory variables were also examined in order to detect potential multicollinarities.

 Here are the highlights of the EDA: